Until recently, 751 National Street was a vacant, nondescript building that previously housed Midsouth Millworks, a mom-and-pop cabinet shop.

 In spring 2016, Heights CDC opened an office inside Treadwell Middle School, and while they plan to relocate their base of operations to the new design studio as it’s developed, they also plan to keep a satellite office in the school to maintain their close relationship.

-To a encourage broader neighborhood effort, Heights CDC helped found the Heights Coalition, a group of roughly 150 stakeholders including residents and people working in the faith community, education, and neighborhood development.
+To encourage broader neighborhood effort, Heights CDC helped found the Heights Coalition, a group of roughly 150 stakeholders including residents and people working in the faith community, education, and neighborhood development.

 HGN Heights Line Bike Tour